 – The North Georgia College & State University baseball

-in non-conference action.
+evening in non-conference action.

 The Saints improve to 2-2 on the young season, taking their second straight series opener, as the two teams will play a doubleheader on Tuesday afternoon to cap the three-game set.